 Precautionary Statements: P210u-P201-P280-P301+P312a-P405-P501a

+Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Obtain special instructions before use.
 Wear protective gloves/protective clothing/eye protection/face protection.
-IF SWALLOWED: Store locked up.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.